 Activate Vectors to Final

-Note that all that gymnastics is not necessary on ILS, you can simply press CDI anytime when on the final approach course to switch to green needles (Perspective) and you will see the glideslope, so there is never a need to activate vectors to final in that situation.
+Note that all that gymnastics is not necessary on ILS; you can simply press CDI anytime when on the final approach course to switch to green needles (Perspective), and you will see the glideslope, so there is never a need to activate vectors to final in that situation.

 What happens when FAF becomes the active waypoint?

-Much of what I wrote may be made simpler if you remember what happens at when the FAF becomes the active waypoint:
+Much of what I wrote may be made simpler if you remember what happens when the FAF becomes the active waypoint: